Shilpi261985/P2_SyntheticData_BIAS/README.md

 1. **Design a modular framework** to generate:

-   * Job ads for the three occupations
+   * Job ads for the three occupations...
+DONE
    * Corresponding CVs and cover letters for all individuals in your subset (~300 records)
 2. **Incorporate sensitive and proxy words**: